catchorg/Catch2/docs/command-line.md

 ## Warnings
 <pre>-w, --warn &lt;warning name></pre>

-Enables reporting of suspicious test runs.
-There is currently only one available warning.
+You can think of Catch2's warnings as the equivalent of `-Werror` (`/WX`) flag for C++ compilers.
+It turns some suspicious occurences, like a section without assertions, into errors.
+Because these might be intended, warnings are not enabled by default, but user can opt in.

+There are currently two warnings implemented:

 ```
     NoAssertions        // Fail test case / leaf section if no assertions
                         // (e.g. `REQUIRE`) is encountered.
+    UnmatchedTestSpec   // Fail test run if any of the CLI test specs did
+                        // not match any tests.
 ```

+> `UnmatchedTestSpec` was introduced in Catch2 X.Y.Z.

 <a id="reporting-timings"></a>